Energy-based survival modelling using harmoniums: Theory

-With the energy function in place, let us now adapt the likelihood function (our cost objective) to incorporate partially and completely missing values.
-We will assume uninformative censoring and that missing values are missing at random.
-To simplify the exposition we shall henceforth focus on right censored data (or censored, for short).
+Next, we adapt the likelihood function to incorporate partially and completely missing values.
+We will assume independent and uninformative censoring and that missing values are missing at random.
+To simplify the exposition we focus on right censored data (or censored, for short).
 That is, observations for which there is a lower bound on the failure time (e.g., a participant that was lost to follow-up after time $t$).
 The standard likelihood approach for modelling a single time-to-event variable is as follows.
-In the presence of censoring, the likelihood is modified by replacing $p(t)$ by its survival function $S(t)$ when it is censored at time $t$.
-Writing $S(t) = \int_0^\infty \mathrm{d}\tau \Theta(\tau-t) p(\tau)$ with the Heaviside step function $\Theta(x)= \left \{ \right.,$ reveals that, in fact, we are integrating out the unobserved region.
+When a sample is censored at time $t$, we replace $p(t)$ by its survival function $S(t)$.
+Writing $S(t) = \int_0^\infty \mathrm{d}\tau \Theta(\tau-t) p(\tau)$ with the Heaviside step function $\Theta(x)= \left \{ \right.,$ shows that this corresponds to marginalising out the unobserved region.
 Both cases, censored and observed events, can be succinctly codified as an integration over the domain of event times $\int_{0}^{\infty} \mathrm{d}\tau p(\tau) \chi(t, \tau, e)$ constrained by $ \chi(t, \tau, e) = \delta(\tau - t)^e \Theta(\tau - t)^{1-e}$ with $\delta(x)$ the Dirac delta function and $e=1$ ($e=0$) indicating observation (censoring) at time $t$.
 Note the analogy with completely missing data where the entire domain (instead of subset of the domain) is marginalised, e.g., $p(t_1)=\int_{-\infty}^{\infty}\mathrm{d}t_2 p(t_1,t_2)$ when $t_2\in \mathcal{R}$ is missing.
 We can therefore apply a similar codification scheme to missing values to obtain $\chi(t, \tau, e)=\delta(\tau-t)^e$.
 A consistent generalisation from one to multiple censored variables is straightforward: integrate out the entire unobserved region~\cite{SCHN05}.
-To make this more precise, let $e_a=1$ indicate the occurrence and $e_a=0$ the absence of observation $x_a$.
+More precisely, let $e_a=1$ indicate the occurrence and $e_a=0$ the absence of observation $x_a$.
 That is, $e_a=0$ indicates that $x_a$ is censored when $a$ refers to a time-to-event variable ($a\in B$), or completely missing otherwise ($a \in A \cup C$).
 In addition, let $\xi_a$ be the corresponding observed value when $e_a=1$, its lower bound (i.e., censoring time) for the survival variables (i.e., $a\in B$) or a placeholder $\xi_a=?$ otherwise ($a \in A \cup C$) when $e_a=0$.
 As a shorthand, denote $o_a=(\xi_a, e_a)$ and a superscript $o_a^{(i)}$ to refer to a specific sample $i$.
 First, group the marginalisation constraints that are imposed by the observations

 with $\Theta(x)$ the Heaviside step function and $\delta(x)$ the Dirac delta function (Kronecker delta function) for the continuous variables in $B \cup C$ (binary variables in $A$).
 Equation (\ref{eq:constraint}) is a symbolic way to represent that we should either pick the observed values (the delta function) or marginalise the unobserved region (which, for the survival variables, is the interval starting from the censor time, or the entire domain otherwise).
 In this way, the likelihood can be expressed as